The Ripple Mafia story comes to life:

 We are seeing a similar pattern in the world of crypto with the creation of Stellar and Tron.

 Jed McCaleb, the founder of OpenCoin, Mt.
-Gox and eDonkey, left Ripple to set up Stellar that is currently sitting at $5 billion market cap.
+Gox, and eDonkey, left Ripple to set up Stellar which is currently sitting at $5 billion market cap.
 Later in 2016, Justin Sun left Ripple to create Tron, currently evaluated at more than $1.5 billion.
 Who will be the next Elon Musk and what will be the next Youtube?
 That we don’t know.
-What we know pretty well, though, is that Ripple is building something huge.
+What we know pretty well, though, is that Ripple Mafia is building something huge.
 You’ll see why in a moment.

 Ripple’s Top Management & Third-Party Relationships